pajjaecat/ORI-SRD/docs/orifunctions/descriptionOfFunctions.rst

 is  ``False``, the function is used as the block PF.

-Since this function uses an `Ipython's <https://ipython.org/>`_ magic function, it cannot be added to a module.
+Since this function uses an `Ipython  <https://ipython.org/>`_ magic function, it cannot be added to a module.
 The function **MUST** therefore be implemented in the local space of each notebook that makes use of it as done in `VoltageRiseBinaryUpdated <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Notebooks/VoltageRiseBinaryUpdated.ipynb>`_.